-NCERT Solutions for Class 9 Science Chapter 9 Force and Laws of Motion are prepared with the intention of addressing the students in clearing their doubts and concepts thoroughly.
+NCERT Solutions for Class 9 Science Chapter 9 Force and Laws of Motion are prepared to help students clear their doubts and understand concepts thoroughly.
 Class 9 Solutions of Science is a beneficial reference material that helps students to clear doubts instantly in an effective way.
-NCERT Solutions for Class 9 Science approaches students in a student-friendly way and is loaded with questions, activities, and exercises that are CBSE Term I and competitive exam-oriented.
+NCERT Solutions for Class 9 Science are designed in a student-friendly way and is loaded with questions, activities, and exercises that are CBSE and competitive exam-oriented.

-NCERT Solutions for Class 9 Science is designed and developed by the subject experts and teaching faculty having experience in coaching students.
+NCERT Solutions for Class 9 Science is designed and developed by subject experts and teaching faculty having experience in coaching students.
 It is developed keeping in mind the concept-based approach, along with the precise answering method for examinations.
-It is a detailed and well-structured concept-based learning solution aimed at imparting confidence to face the CBSE Term I and competitive exam.
+It is a detailed and well-structured concept-based learning solution aimed at imparting confidence to face the CBSE and competitive exams.
 NCERT Solutions for Class 9 Science is made available in both PDF and web format for ease of access.

 Access Answers of Science NCERT class 9 Chapter 9: Force and Laws Of Motion(All intext and exercise questions solved)